The Dark Message At The Heart Of She’s The Man Sadly Still Applies Today

 Advertisement

 Bynes is far from the only comedian and performer to publicly battle a mental health diagnosis.
 John Belushi, Chris Farley, John Candy, and Robin Williams all battled lifelong mental health issues.
-Saturday Night Live’s Pete Davidson has opened up about having bipolar disorder, even using it as a punchline in many of his jokes.
+Saturday Night Live’s Pete Davidson has opened up about having borderline personality disorder, even using it as a punchline in many of his jokes.
 In 2019, 12 comedians, including Sarah Silverman and Rachel Bloom, shared their mental health struggles in Laughing Matters, a documentary produced by The Office’s Rainn Wilson.
 But our reaction to Bynes’ pain and trauma does feel gendered.
 Like Lindsay Lohan — and for a time, Miley Cyrus — Bynes has been dismissed as an early-aughts child star gone bad, rather than a talented creative force whose fame exacerbated already existing wounds.
 It’s the polar opposite of the “tortured male genius” trope, which positions pain as a driving force of intelligence and ability.

 Bynes’ ability to succeed in Hollywood — even though she wasn’t given the respect she deserved — was predicated on her suppressing her troubles, hamming it up for the camera.
 The second she veered off script, she was written off.
 In that sense, She’s the Man’s somber point sadly remains timeless: Girls can do anything boys can do — if only we’d let them.

-Note: Correction: This article mistakenly stated that Pete Davidson has bipolar disorder.
-He has borderline personality disorder.